-Your add-in can use a middleman service, such as OAuth.io or Auth0, that either provides access tokens for many popular online services, or simplifies the process of enabling social login for your add-in, or both.
-With very little code, your add-in can use either client-side script or server-side code to connect to the middleman and it will send back any required tokens for the online service.
-All the authorization implementation code is in the middleman service.
+Your add-in can use a middleman service such as OAuth.io or Auth0 to perform authorization.
+A middleman service may either provide access tokens for popular online services or simplify the process of enabling social login for your add-in, or both.
+With very little code, your add-in can use either client-side script or server-side code to connect to the middleman service and it will send your add-in any required tokens for the online service.
+All of the authorization implementation code is in the middleman service.

-We have a sample that uses Auth0 to enable social login with Facebook, Google, and Microsoft Accounts:
+Office-Add-in-Auth0 uses Auth0 to enable social login with Facebook, Google, and Microsoft Accounts.

-We have a sample that uses OAuth.io to get access tokens from Facebook and Google:
+Office-Add-in-OAuth.io uses OAuth.io to get access tokens from Facebook and Google.

 What is CORS?

 CORS stands for Cross Origin Resource Sharing.
-For information about how you can use work with CORS inside add-ins, see Addressing same-origin policy limitations in Office Add-ins.
+For information about how to use CORS inside add-ins, see Addressing same-origin policy limitations in Office Add-ins.